LavanyaMuthuraman/Santander_Transaction_Value_Prediction/README.md

 The data provided for this competition has the same structure as the real data they have available to solve this problem.

-In the jupyter notebook file, Initial Diagnostics, exploring and Handling Sparse data , preparing it for a LightGBM model, XGBoost Model and CatBoost Model training and Hyper-Parameter Tuning in models and predicting the target value for the test set.
+In the jupyter notebook file, Initial Diagnostics, exploring and Handling Sparse data , preparing it for a LightGBM model, XGBoost Model and CatBoost Model training and Hyper-Parameter Tuning in models to classifying the data.

 ![image_share_1679516953099](https://user-images.githubusercontent.com/109660074/227033913-7d829c79-d46c-443b-9fd2-d11d3380d46d.jpg)